avimehenwal/mydocs/content/lifestyle/innerengineering.md

 * Everybody shall pass in life, question is how to make it profound.
 * Journey from constipated to $\implies$ consciousness
   * Expand your intent
+* Forgive (remove bitterness inside you) but do not forget, and act out of what is eede by the situation and not by previous bitterness and <resentment></resentment>
+  * embracing them
+  * rehabilitating them
+  * Restrain him/her
+  * imprisioning/hanging them
+  * butchering them on street
+* DOnt have premeditative action. thats a crime

 ## Questions